Reindeerspotting: Escape from Santaland

 Reindeerspotting: Escape from Santaland (Reindeerspotting: pako Joulumaasta) is a Finnish documentary film about drug abusers in Rovaniemi, Finland.
 It was directed by Joonas Neuvonen and produced by Jesse Fryckman and Oskari Huttu.
-The first screening of the film was in Tampere, April 2010, Finland.
+The first screening of the film was in Tampere, in April 2010.
+The film was shown outside of Finland for the first time at the Locarno International Film Festival.

-The name of the movie is a direct allusion to the 1996 British drama film Trainspotting that treated the same theme from a Scottish point of view.
+The name of the movie is a direct allusion to the 1996 British drama film Trainspotting, which treated the same theme from a Scottish point of view.

-The film was shown outside of Finland for the first time in Locarno International Film Festival in Switzerland.

 Synopsis

 The documentary follows several young drug abusers, but focuses on Jani Raappana.
 Jani is a drug addict, whose drug of choice is Subutex taken intravenously.
-He is unemployed and he finances his addiction through thefts, burglaries, and welfare payments.
+He is unemployed and finances his addiction through thefts, burglaries, and welfare payments.
 He deems carjacking and theft of radios as something he "specialises in", and uses it as a way to get fast money.
-Some of the main problems he faces is conflicts with fellow drug users, and losing two fingers in an accident.
-Due to the shortage of Subutex in the city, Jani starts to experience withdrawal symptoms, and suffers from the lack of substances available.
+He faces conflicts with fellow drug users, and loses two fingers in an accident.
+Due to the shortage of Subutex in Rovaniemi, Jani starts to experience withdrawal symptoms, and suffers from the lack of substances available.

-After a failed burglary attempt, Jani is arrested and released after three days after remaining silent during questioning.
-The court seeks to imprison Jani for various offences, such as DUI and theft for at least a year, but sees prison as nothing special, just free food and accommodation.
-As his prison sentence draws near, his debt increases due to his prolonged drug use.
-However, he manages to steal 5000 euros from a grocery store and decides to flee Finland.
+Jani is arrested after a failed burglary attempt, but remains silent during questioning and is released three days later.
+The court seeks to imprison him for at least a year for various offences such as DUI and theft, but for Jani prison seems like nothing special, just free food and accommodation.
+As his prison sentence draws closer, Jani accumulates debt due to his prolonged drug use.
+He manages to steal from a grocery store and decides to flee Finland.

-Jani goes around various cities in Europe, such as Paris, London and Rome.
-He manages to source Subutex during his trip, but attempts to withdraw from usage as he laments about how free he is from Rovaniemi - he is successful until he reaches Spain, where he manages to find and inject heroin.
-At one point, the dealers threaten to demolish his flat and he finds himself in debt again.
-After running out of money, Jani returns home and is arrested two weeks later, and the film states he spent time in and out of prison for "years".
-The film ends with him picturing himself living an ideal life, with a cottage and a wife.
+Jani visits various cities in Europe, such as Paris, London and Rome.
+He manages to source Subutex, but attempts to quit using drugs.
+He is successful until he reaches Spain, where he manages to find and inject heroin.
+Eventually dealers threaten to demolish his flat, and he finds himself in debt again.
+After running out of money, Jani returns home and is arrested two weeks later.
+The film states he spent time in and out of prison for "years."
+The film ends with Jani picturing himself living an ideal life, with a cottage and a wife.

-Other
+Aftermath

-The main character in the movie, Jani Raappana, travelled in May 2010 with Neuvonen, the director of the movie, to Cambodia.
-Raappana died in Phnom Penh on 7 July 2010.
-According to the local media, Raappana hanged himself.
+The main character in the movie, Jani Raappana, travelled to Cambodia with the film's director, Joonas Neuvonen, in May 2010.
+Raappana, who was born in 1983, died in Phnom Penh on 7 July 2010.
+Local media reported that Raappana hanged himself.

-In January 2013, the director of the film, Joonas Neuvonen, was sentenced to two-and-a-half years in prison for drug crimes.
+In January 2013, Neuvonen was sentenced to two-and-a-half years in prison for drug crimes.

-In August 2020, a sequel to the film, also directed by Neuvonen titled 'Lost Boys' was released on 25 September 2020.
-The film details the aftermath of the premiere of Reindeerspotting and the death of Raappana in Cambodia.
+A sequel to the film, titled Lost Boys was released on 25 September 2020.
+Directed by Neuvonen, the film details the aftermath of the premiere of Reindeerspotting and the death of Raappana in Cambodia.